-CO1 Understand and apply the concepts of lettering and dimensioning for drafting of machine drawings and building drawings and different Conics and Engineering Curves.
-CO2 Recognize and be familiar with the Orthographic projections of points, lines.
-CO3 Develop the concept of Orthographic projections of planes and solids.
-CO4 Differentiate between isometric scale, isometric projections and views.
-CO5 Have a broad overview of various sheet-metal work by the concept of development of surfaces and solids and Sectional Views of Simple and compound solids.
-CO6 Draw various machine components and building structure drawing by using AutoCAD.
+CO1 Understand and apply the concepts of lettering and dimensioning for drafting of machine drawings and building drawings and different conics and curves.
+CO2 Recognize and be familiar with the orthographic projections of points, lines, planes and solids.
+CO3 Visualize the real product from isometric projections, solid and sectional views.
+CO4 Become familiar with AutoCAD, its different tools and commands.
+CO5 Draw various 2D drawings using draw and modify tools of AutoCAD.
+CO6 Design various machine components and building structure by using AutoCAD.

+outcomes relevant to the course.
 PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
 PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
 PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
-PO4 Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
+PO4 Conduct Investigations of Complex Problems : Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
 PO5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
 PO10 Communication : Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
 PO11 Project Management and Finance : Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
 PO12 Life-long Learning : Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.